Pandas-Team/Automatic-Parking/README.md

 ![parking1](extra/parking1.png)

+# Abstract
+In This Project, We Designed and Programmed an Automated Parking System With Its Implementation Environment.
+With the Help of This System, the Car Is Routed and Moved to the Designated Parking Place and the Park in It Is Completely Automatic.
+Algorithms Such As Path Planning, Path Tracking, A* Search Algorithm and High Coding Skills in Python Have Been Used in This Project.

 ## Envroinment
 Our first step to develop an auto park system was to design and develop an environment capable of giving visual render using ```OpenCV``` library.
 Environment is implemented in ```environment.py``` as a class and recieves obstacles at the beginning ```env = Environment(obs)```.